apache/druid/extensions-contrib/grpc-query/README.md

 The default port is 50051 (preliminary).

+If you use the Protobuf response format, bundle up your Protobuf classes into a jar file, and place that jar file in the `$DRUID_HOME/extensions/grpc-query` directory.
+The Protobuf classes will appear on the class path and will be available from the `grpc-query` extension.

 ## Usage

 See the `src/main/proto/query.proto` file in the `grpc-shaded` project for the request and